MetroModelingServices/metro_mce/README.md

   - Project costing workbook - calculates total project costs by type and Net Present Value
   - Visuals workbook - takes as input the benefits and costs, calculates B/C ratios, and summarizes and visualizes the results

-Note that you need [Git LFS](https://git-lfs.github.com/) to download this repo due to the large OMX files.

 # Benefits Calculator

 ## Travel Model Data Export